Best Tropical Smoothie

 • Protein: Make it high in protein by adding a scoop of vanilla protein powder.

-• Fiber: Boost the fiber intake by adding some flax seeds or chia seeds.
+• Fiber: Boost fiber intake by adding flax or chia seeds.

 • Fat: Add a tablespoon of cashew butter or half of an avocado for healthy fats.